What Are Porcelain Veneers and How They’re Made

 Pros:

-- They don't require extensive prepping of your natural teeth, as only a thin facial layer of tooth need be removed.
+- They don’t require extensive prepping of your natural teeth, as only a thin facial layer of tooth needs to be removed.

 - They are a very effective way of getting that Hollywood smile and boosting your confidence in a short period of time.